Find the number of 4-tuples (a,b,c,d) of natural numbers with and

 If a=1, then b and c both cannot be greater than or equal to 3 (then the left-hand side is not divisible by 3).
 So we have the following cases:

 If b =1 then we have Surely c! is 1 mod 3 (otherwise the left-hand side is not divisible by 3).
 Then the possible values of c is 1.
 And indeed fits into our equation.
 Hence (1, 1, 1, 1) is a solution and for b=1 there is no other.

 If b=2 then we have .
 Surely c! is 0 mod 3.
 Hence possible values of c are 3, 4, 5, …

 c=3 and c=4 furnish specific solutions as and .
 Hence (1, 2, 3, 2) and (1, 2, 4, 3) are two solutions.

 Can c be greater than 4?
 Surely c cannot be 5 since is not a power of 3.
 From c=6 onward we argue implies implies .
 Since c is greater than 5, c! will contain atleast two 3’s in it’s prime factorization (and d will be greater than 4 as 5! = 120 > 81 ) .
 Hence is divisible by 3.

 Thus in the equation left hand side is 1 mod 3 (that is produces 1 as remainder when divided by 3) and right hand side is 0 mod 3.
 Hence no solution.

 Hence there are exactly 3 solutions.

-- If you are a student of Online Advanced Math Olympiad Program visit www.cheenta.com and login.
+- If you are a student of the Online Advanced Math Olympiad Program visit www.cheenta.com and log in.
 Further discussions are happening in our forum.